MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 Apps on HoloLens use either 2D view or holographic view.
 Apps that use 2D view look like windows and can be positioned all around you.
 Apps that use holographic view surround you and become the only app you see.

-HoloLens supports many existing applications from the Microsoft Store, as well as new apps built specifically for HoloLens.
+HoloLens supports many existing applications from the Microsoft Store, and new apps built specifically for HoloLens.
 This article focuses on holographic applications from the Microsoft Store.

 To learn more about installing and running custom apps, read [Custom holographic applications](holographic-custom-apps.md).